fortana-co/react-dropzone-uploader/README.md

   previewTypes: PropTypes.arrayOf(PropTypes.oneOf(['image', 'audio', 'video'])), // generate rich previews for these file types

   accept: PropTypes.string, // the accept attribute of the file input
-  minSizeBytes: PropTypes.number.isRequired, // max file size in bytes (1024 * 1024 is 1MB)
+  minSizeBytes: PropTypes.number.isRequired, // min file size in bytes (1024 * 1024 is 1MB)
   maxSizeBytes: PropTypes.number.isRequired, // max file size in bytes (1024 * 1024 is 1MB)
-  maxFiles: PropTypes.number.isRequired, // max number of files that can be tracked and rendered by a given dropzone
+  maxFiles: PropTypes.number.isRequired, // max number of files that can be tracked and rendered by this dropzone

   FileInputComponent: PropTypes.any, // overrides FileInput; null to remove
   FilePreviewComponent: PropTypes.any, // overrides FilePreview; null to remove